Richardaeld/Fat_Racoon_Kitchen/README.md

         + The role of JS could be reduced to visual cues for what data is expected to be input.
             + This would reduce JS code and the complexity of the code.
 + Adding user selectable filters to the search bar.
 This would ensure a better more efficient user search.
-+ Create an user comment form for the recipes.
++ Create a user comment form for the recipes.
 This would give a better sense of community for users.
-+ Create an user rating system for recipes.
++ Create a user rating system for recipes.
 This would give a better sense of community for users.
 + Improve search engine to accept a **space** as an `_` to help users more easily find chefs with a single or multiple "space(s)" in their name.

 # Technology Languages